codee-com/open-catalog/Checks/PWR068/README.md

 In contrast, a procedure with an explicit interface informs the compiler about the expected arguments, allowing it to perform the necessary checks at the point of the call during compile-time.
-Fortran provides various methods to ensure a procedure has an explicit interface.
-The preferred approach is to encapsulate it within a module, as illustrated below.
+The preferred approach to ensure a procedure has an explicit interface is to encapsulate it within a module, as illustrated below.

 ### Code examples